Data services for commissioners

 Categories of personal data

-For most commissioning purposes NHS England does not receive or process data that identifies individuals directly.
+For most commissioning purposes NHS England does not process data that identifies individuals directly.
 This is not necessary for our purposes.
-The purpose of the Data Services for Commissioners Programme is to enable us to analyse data for our commissioning purposes, without our needing to see personal data.
-We use data that has been anonymised by NHS Digital in accordance with the Information Commissioner’s Anonymisation code of practice.
+The purpose of the Data Services for Commissioners Programme is to enable us to analyse data for our commissioning purposes.

-NHS Digital processes personal data collected from providers of health care on our behalf.
-This includes information about the diagnosis, treatment received, postcode and date of birth.
-It also includes NHS number which is used by NHS Digital to link data from several sources.
-An example of this is where we need information relevant to a Specialised Service, linked to the data submitted routinely by hospitals to NHS Digital via the Secondary Uses Service.
+When NHS England collects personal data from providers of health care, the data includes information about the diagnosis, treatment received, postcode and date of birth.
+It also includes NHS number which is used to link data from several sources.
+An example of this is where we need information relevant to a Specialised Service, linked to the data submitted routinely by hospitals to NHS England via the Secondary uses service.

 Categories of recipients

-We provide anonymised and aggregate data (numbers) to CCGs and to the organisations that we commission to provide health care, or their data processors.
+We provide anonymised and aggregate data (numbers) to ICBs and to the organisations that we commission to provide health care, or their data processors.

 Legal basis for processing